c2d-usp/pici/README.md

 This project was carried out with the support of Itaú Unibanco S.A., through the Itaú Scholarship Program (PBI).

-This project was based on the work of João Arroyo and João Gabriel on link...
-TODO
+This project was based on the work of João Pedro Arroyo and João Gabriel on [GitHub](https://github.com/Causal-Inference-Group-C4AI/Linear-Programming-For-Interventional-Queries)

 ## Sofwtare Engineering Best Practices